ow2-proactive/scheduling/README.txt

-A database is used to store ProActive Scheduler activities and to offer fault tolerance.The database is configured in the 'hibernate.cfg.xml' file in the 'config/database/hibernate' directory.
+A database is used to store ProActive Scheduler activities and to offer fault tolerance.The database is configured in the 'hibernate.cfg.xml' file in the 'config/scheduler/database/hibernate' directory.

 * You can now submit a job.
 To do so, use the command-line controller.
 Just start the userScheduler.[sh|bat] script with proper parameters:
-~> userScheduler.[sh|bat] --submit ../../samples/jobs_descriptors/Job_PI.xml
+~> scheduler-user[.bat] --submit ../../samples/jobs_descriptors/Job_PI.xml

 You will be requested for login and password, and then the Job_PI.xml is submitted to the scheduler (use for instance demo:demo).
 You may find many